wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/configure-custom-connectors-api/includes/1-introduction.md

 Custom connectors can provide access to custom or partner APIs that are accessible through public endpoints.
 Many of the APIs that are accessible in this manner are secured and require authentication.
-Custom connector infrastructure provides several methods to help you secure the underlying API.
+Custom connector infrastructure provides several methods to help you make the underlying API more secure.
 The following table shows the authentication schemes that are supported.

 |     Scheme                       |     Notes                                                                                                                                                                                                                                                       |
 |----------------------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|